 Strengthening human rights at the workplace through awareness programmes and a robust grievance-redressal system.

-In March 2017, Shahi incubated Good Business Lab (GBL), which aims to improve the lives of low-income workers by proving, through rigorous research, that better social welfare for workers can deliver measurable financial returns to businesses.
+In March 2017, Shahi incubated Good Business Lab (GBL), which aims to improve the lives of low-income workers by proving, through rigorous research, that better social well-being for workers can deliver measurable financial returns to businesses.
 Founded by Ach Adhvaryu (University of Michigan), Anant Ahuja (Shahi Exports), and Anant Nyshadham (Boston College), GBL brings together academic research and real-world insight, to create shared solutions that benefit both workers and firms in the following areas:

 Unlocking Female Labor – Addressing the practical and societal barriers women face to joining the workforce